CICM/HoaLibrary/_distribution/README.txt

 ------------------------------------------------------------------------------------------
 HoaLibrary by Julien Colafrancesco, Pierre Guillot & Eliott Paris at CICM / Université Paris 8 - 2012-2013
 -----------------
-The HoaLibrary (high order ambisonics library) is a two dimensional high order ambisonics processing set of externals and patches for Pure Data and Max.
+The HoaLibrary (high order ambisonics library) is a two dimensional high order ambisonics processing set of externals and patches for Pure Data, Max, Faust and VST.
 It allows you to synthesize, transform and modulate sound fields.
 It has been elaborated to facilitate the use of the circular harmonics and the routing in the ambisonic domain for musicians and composers.
 Thus, they should be able to let their creativity run free.
 ------------------------------------------------------------------------------------------